-The associated values of an enum instance cannot be extracted (as they can with properties of a struct), but the enum value can be accessed by pattern matching in a switch statement:
+The values of an enum cannot be extracted (as they can with a struct), but the enum value can be accessed by pattern matching in a switch statement:

 '''

-var card = aceOfSpades // or theJoker or twoOfHearts...
+var card = aceOfSpades // or theJoker or twoOfHearts ...

 switch card {

-case .Face(let rank, let suit):
+case .Face(var rank, var suit):

-print("Got a face card \(rank) of \(suit)");
+println("Got a face card \(rank) of \(suit)");

 case .Joker:

-print("Got the joker card")
+println("Got the joker card")

 }

 '''

-The Swift compiler will require that the switch statement be exhaustive.
-As the enum only contains these two types, no default block is needed.
+The Swift compiler will ensure that the switch statement is exhaustive.
+Since the enum only contains these two types, no default block is needed.
 If another enum value is added to Card in the future, the compiler will report an error in this switch statement.